Our top pick for

 We're not expecting ReneSola to pay a dividend over the next 12 months.

-ReneSola Ltd., through its subsidiaries, develops, builds, operates, and sells solar power projects.
+ReneSola Ltd, through its subsidiaries, develops, builds, operates, and sells solar power projects in the United States and Europe.
 It operates through three segments: Solar Power Project Development, EPC Services, and Electricity Generation Revenue.
 The company also develops community solar gardens; and sells projects rights.
-In addition, its engineering, and procurement and construction business includes engineering design, procurement of solar modules, balance-of-system components and other components, and construction contracting and management services.
+In addition, its engineering, and procurement and construction business include engineering design, procurement of solar modules, balance-of-system components and other components, and construction contracting and management services.
 Further, the company generates and sells electricity.
-As of February 28, 2019, it operated approximately 100 solar power projects with an aggregate capacity of 232 MW.
-ReneSola Ltd. has operations in the United States and Europe.
-The company was founded in 2005 and is headquartered in Stamford, Connecticut.
+As of December 31, 2020, it operated approximately 100 solar power projects with an aggregate capacity of 173 megawatts.
+The company has a strategic partnership agreement with Emeren Limited to co-develop ground-mounted solar projects in Italy.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.